The Woman in the Hall

-It was the film debut of actress Susan Hampshire, as a young child.
+It was the film debut of actress Susan Hampshire.

 Plot

-Lorna Blake (Ursula Jeans) is a widow with two daughters.
+Lorna Blake is a widow with two daughters.
 She augments her slender income by using her children to extort money, visiting the houses of the rich to tell a pathetic story and beg for help.

-Lorna makes a rich capture when Sir Halmar Bernard (Cecil Parker) proposes marriage to her.
-She tells him that she has only one daughter, Molly (Jill Raymond).
-When her other daughter, Jay (Jean Simmons), is arrested for forging a cheque, Lorna refuses to help her.
+Lorna makes a rich capture when Sir Halmar Bernard proposes marriage to her.
+She tells him that she has only one daughter, Molly.
+When her other daughter, Jay, is arrested for forging a cheque, Lorna refuses to help her.